InquilineKea/oldgithub/_posts/longevityguide.md

 One of the great perks of longevity is that doing things better than all others can alone get you 10-15 years of extra life relative to others, which means that spending 6 months obsessed with this can lead to insane returns.
 The future 100 years from now may be exciting like *nothing else*, so if you are able to delay some types of gratifiction, you may have a chance of seeing the literal transhumanist utopia that transcends all your prior values.

-Supplements to consider: carnosine/taurine/creatine (esp if vegan) - anti-glycation agents, glycine (esp as a precursor to glutathionine), N-acetyl-cysteine, turmuric/curcumin, metformin/rapamycin/acarbose, folic acid/B12 (folic acid and manganese levels seem to be most correlated with longevity), Vitamin D, caffeine/modafinil, selegiline, lithium (ESP impt for preserving the brain), 17alpha-estradiol (if male), deuterated heavy water [small amounts], deuterated PUFAs (experimental).
+Supplements to consider: carnosine/taurine/creatine (esp if vegan) - anti-glycation agents, glycine (esp as a precursor to glutathionine), N-acetyl-cysteine, turmuric/curcumin, metformin/rapamycin/acarbose, folic acid/B12 (folic acid and manganese levels seem to be most correlated with longevity), Vitamin D, caffeine/modafinil [for appetite suppression], selegiline, lithium (ESP impt for preserving the brain), 17alpha-estradiol (if male), deuterated heavy water [small amounts], deuterated PUFAs (experimental).

 If you don't have space for taking too many - I would make space for for rapamycin, lithium, and caffeine/modafinil.

 Some smart people I know (eg Alex Pustov) suggest methylene blue.

 Check ITP and Longevity Research Institute for indications of what most reliably works.

 Generally, diet >> exercise.
 Reducing calorie consumption (and esp protein consumption, AND restricting individual acids like methionine or BCAAs like leucine carry the strongest effects).
 You can also eat super-healthy (a diet full of carotenoids and several lbs of vegetables in the same way that Mike Lustgarten eats them) - which should get you much further than most people even if you are not calorie-restricted.
 AFAIK, there aren't many studies done on animals that eat lbs of ultra-healthy vegetables each day (most studies feed animals shitty food).
-You do not need to eat grains - you can use monounsaturated fatty acids or short-chain fatty acids as a primary energy source on top of a diet primarily composed of fruits and vegetables.
+You do not need to eat grains - monounsaturated fatty acids or short-chain fatty acids (unroasted nuts, olives, avocados) are the healthiest source of primary energy on top of a diet primarily composed of fruits and vegetables.
+One doctor suggests a protein heavy diet + rapamycin (this demands an experiment) - protein stimulates mTOR which can be blocked by rapamycin, though protein is also subject to decomposition via nitrogeneous waste products that *might* not be great.

 The easiest way to get people who value their time to exercise: run rather than walk from point A to point B. Do anything you can to maximize energy levels/reduce irritability levels (exercise is so much easier when you don't feel tired all the time)